ingenious/async-methods/README.md

 #  AM (async-methods)

->Efficiency wrapper for chaining any mix of asyncronous and syncronous processes including those wrapped in ES6 generators
+>Asynchronous Swiss army-knife for wrapping generators and chaining any mix of asyncronous and synchronous processes

 ```